 Because Sophie didn’t have any pain associated with the weakness in her hind legs and because her symptoms were progressing, the veterinarian’s next guess was a disease called Canine Degenerative Myelopathy.
-DM is a heartbreaking incurable progressive disease of the spinal cord in older dogs that ultimately leads to paralysis and death.
+DM is a heartbreaking, incurable and progressive disease of the spinal cord in older dogs that ultimately leads to paralysis and death.
 It begins with a weakness and loss of coordination in the hind legs.
 Dogs begin to slip, their legs buckle and later they are unable to stand.
 It’s as if they don’t know their legs are beneath them.

 Paralysis takes about six months from the onset of the disease and may move its way up to the front limbs later on.
 Sophie was following this course.
-DM appears to come from a mutated gene that causes the body to remove a protective insulating cover around the spinal cord called myelin.
+DM comes from a mutated gene that causes the body to remove a protective insulating cover around the spinal cord called myelin.
 This leads to a breakdown in the ability of the brain to communicate with the spinal cord.
 The unique feature of DM is the fact that it is not painful.

 Because Sophie showed absolutely no signs of pain, the veterinarian suggested we try a new DNA test for Degenerative Myelopathy that was being studied at the University of Florida.
 Here’s the first misstep that I wonder about.
 When the test arrived, I was supposed to swab Sophie’s cheek with a sterile Q-tip and wipe it on a card provided with the test kit.
 The instructions explained that the card would turn a purple color.
 My first swab on the card didn’t turn purple, nor did the second, so I kept repeating the test.
 I finally got a very large purple smear to show up on the card, but in my heart I always wondered if I contaminated the test by re-swabbing Sophie’s cheek over and over.